 Mr. Ayaz Mustafa Zuberi has over twelve years of experience in financial sector.
 He was on the Board of Directors of three Securitization Companies in Pakistan.
 Mr. Zuberi was also the Chief Dealer in Treasury at ORIX Investment Bank Pakistan Limited and prior to joining FAML he was serving as Manager Islamic Funds at UBL Fund Managers Limited.
-Mr. Zuberi holds Masters degree in Business Administration from American University of Hawaii and also a Certified Fraud Examiner from ACFE, Austin, USA.
+Mr. Zuberi holds Masters in Business Administration from American University of Hawaii and also a Certified Fraud Examiner from ACFE, Austin, USA.
 He has also done one year Post Graduate Diploma in Islamic Banking and Finance from Centre for Islamic Economics (Darul-Uloom) Karachi.

-Presently Mr. Zuberi is looking after Fixed Income Investment area of all funds managed by FAML.
+Presently Mr. Zuberi is looking after Fixed Income Investment area of Faysal Income & Growth Fund and Faysal Islamic Savings Growth Fund.